tenderribs/ca_labs/lab3/report/lab3_report.md

 ### Analysis and Observations

-As suggested by the line plot in [@fig:inst_vs_tlet_cnt], the instruction count per tasklet doesn't decrease linearly in the number of tasklets.
-In fact the kernel execution time on the DPU actually increases with the number of tasklets involved in computation.
-This suggests that copying data between MRAM and WRAM incurs large costs, that negate the benefits of dividing the workload among tasklets.
+- As shown in the plot in [@fig:inst_vs_tlet_cnt], the number of instructions executed per tasklet decreases as the number of tasklets increases.
+The curve follows a clear $1/N$ trend.
+This behavior confirms that the AXPY workload is very parallelizable and that the work is being effectively divided among the available threads.
+- The instruction count per tasklet for 64 DPUs consistently is half that of the one with 32 DPUs.

-Therefore for the AXPY kernel with 512-byte blocks, adding tasklets beyond a small count yields diminishing or negative returns due to fixed overheads and memory contention.
-A performance speedup can instead be achieved by leveraging parallelism in the number of DPUs allocated for computation.
-The instruction count per tasklet for 64 DPUs consistently is half that of the one with 32 DPUs.
+- For the AXPY kernel, adding tasklets beyond around 10 tasklets yields diminishing returns due to fixed overheads and memory transfers.
+The performance is ultimately likely limited by the bandwidth between WRAM (scratchpad) and the ALU, and the bulk transfers between MRAM and WRAM.

 \newpage